2023 Scientific Program

 High-risk genetic variants underlie unfavorable prognosis of B-lymphoblastic leukemia patients of Hispanic ethnicity

-Wengyn Maximilian, Children's Hospital Los Angeles
+Wengyn Maximillian, Children's Hospital Los Angeles

 Improving interoperability of therapeutics and their targets for clinical and precision medicine applications